-

 What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 - the Swedish Financial Supervisory Authority (Sw.
-Finansinspektionen) (the “SFSA”);
+Finansinspektionen) (“SFSA”);

 The SFSA

-The SFSA is the Swedish government authority responsible for monitoring the financial market.
+With a view to promote a stable financial system, the SFSA is the Swedish authority tasked with monitoring the financial market.
 It supervises banks and financial institutions that conduct various forms of financial operations.
-The supervision of the SFSA ultimately focuses on stability of the financial system, risk management, governance, control and whether practices such as “good consumer protection” are followed.
-It also publishes rules for financial institutions, monitors the compliance with the rules and analyses risks that could lead to instability in the financial system.
-The SFSA supervises on an institute level (the micro perspective) and on a system level (the macro perspective).
+The aim of the SFSA is ultimately to contribute to a sustainable development and a high level of consumer protection.
+It regularly publishes rules and guidelines for financial institutions, monitors compliance and performs risk analysis to achieve stability.
+The SFSA’s supervision is both on an institutional level (the micro perspective) and on a system level (the macro perspective).

-The SFSA has a close collaboration with other supervisory authorities within the European Union (the “EU”)/European Economic Area (the “EEA”) as well as with the European Central Bank (the “ECB”).
-On 30 January 2023, the SFSA announced that it had strengthened its cooperation further with the ECB, by entering into a memorandum of understanding with, inter alia, the ECB, regarding cooperation on the area of bank supervision, with the purpose to ease an effective supervisory cooperation and information sharing.
+In addition to national collaboration with various authorities the SFSA is involved with collaboration within the European Union (“EU”)/European Economic Area (“EEA”), mainly through the European Central Bank (“ECB”).
+The latest update on this topic came on 30 January 2023 when the SFSA announced that it had further strengthened its cooperation with the ECB through a joint memorandum of understanding with the ECB, amongst others, regarding cooperation on the area of bank supervision for the purpose of enabling an effective supervisory cooperation and information sharing.

 The Ministry of Finance and the Debt Office